Bricktech2000/Notes/notes/sleep.md

 sunlight disrupts sleep quality; room should be pitch black when sleeping. a face mask or blackout curtains would be a possible solution.

-using wakeup lights can help waking up.
+using wake-up lights can help waking up.

 ### caffeine